Meta, Amazon beat expectations with stellar results

 Amazon said its employee count stood at 1.525 million at the end of 2023, down one percent from a year before.

-Amazon's cloud business AWS, often described as the company's cash cow, grew 13 percent in the fourth quarter.
+Amazon's cloud business AWS, often described as the company's cash cow, grew 13 percent in the final three months of last year.

-This was weaker than the blistering performance of cloud computing colossus Microsoft, which announced growth of about 30 percent in its Azure cloud business as customers signed up for AI services.
+AWS revenue reaching $24.2 billion in the quarter was better than feared, with some concerned it might slow, according to Baird Equity Research.

 "The mild acceleration of growth from previous quarters leaves some lingering doubts about whether the cloud unit will be able to hold its own against rivals," said Insider Intelligence analyst Sky Canaves.